dapr/proposals/20240618-RCBS-Conversation-building-block.md

 // (Existing Dapr service)
 service Dapr {
   // Conversate.
-  rpc Converse(ConversationRequest) returns (ConversationResponse);
+  rpc Converse(stream ConversationRequest) returns (stream ConversationResponse);
 }

 // ConversationRequest is the request object for Conversation. message ConversationRequest {
+  // Inputs for the conversation, support multiple input in one time. repeated string inputs = 1;
+  // Parameters for all custom fields. repeated google.protobuf.Any parameters = 2;

+  // The metadata passing to conversation components

   enum LoadBalancingPolicy {
     // Round robin policy.
     ROUNDROBIN = 0;
   }

-  // Endpoints for the model service, co-work with load balanace policy. repeated string endpoints = 1;
+  // Endpoints for the model service, co-work with load balanace policy. repeated string endpoints = 3;
   // Name of the model.
-  string model_name = 2;
+  string model = 4;
-  // Inputs for the conversation, support multiple input in one time. repeated string inputs = 3;
-  // Parameters for all custom fields. repeated google.protobuf.Any parameters = 4;
   // Key of API token
   string key = 5;
   // Load balancing policy for endpoints.